Where Can You Find the Best Vineyards in Italy?

 A hillside overlooking the sea

 Like many other regions of Italy, Campania is known for its impressive variety of grapes grown in the area; however, it's most important is undeniably the Anglianico.
 This black grape, grown in the southernmost parts of the country, is considered to be one of the three very best varieties in all of Italy, sharing this title with the Sangiovese and Nebbiolo.
-This late-ripening grape produces full-bodied wines with musky berry flavors, such as the renowned Tauarsi and Aglianico del Taburno - wines iconic to the ‘shin’ of Italy.
+This late-ripening grape produces full-bodied wines with musky berry flavours, such as the renowned Tauarsi and Aglianico del Taburno - wines iconic to the ‘shin’ of Italy.

 Running adjacent to the gorgeous Amalfi Coast, Campania’s name originates from the Latin phrase “happy land”.
 Considering its wealth of beautiful locations and gentle, rolling landscapes, it certainly earns this title.

 Ideal for those who’d like to share their love of fine wine with their appreciation for the past, the region of Campania is steeped in history - home to Naples and the ruined Roman city of Pompeii.
-One of our star recommendations during your Italian vacation is celebrating this combination with a wine tasting on the foothills of Mount Vesuvius, one of Europe's last remaining active volcanoes just off the Amalfi Coast.
+One of our star recommendations during your Italian holiday is celebrating this combination with a wine tasting on the foothills of Mount Vesuvius, one of Europe's last remaining active volcanoes just off the Amalfi Coast.

 Best time to visit: There are two great periods for visiting the Campania region, between April and June or September and October.
-Our favorite month to visit southern Italy though is May, when it’s dry and sunny and the perfect time to add a beach trip to the Amalfi coast.
+Our favourite month to visit southern Italy though is May, when it’s dry and sunny and the perfect time to add a beach trip to the Amalfi coast.

 7. Lombardy